Mkl-Wlod/Arch-install/readme.md

 Simple script to install arch linux on clean disk (this script can remove all partitions itself)

-you can use it in archiso by download git and jq (if you want to check and later set your timezone automatically)
+You can use it in archiso by download git and jq (if you want to find your timezone automatically during installation)

 ## Usage
 ```sh